anseee/TIL/English/Diary.md

 ### 2016.
 09. 26
    * I do not write a diary because I had resolve a many issues for project of iOS.
 In addition, I can't think about studying english.
 So I wouldn't have constrainted only one to my doing that.
 Anyway I am currently writing this.
 I am so happy about having the relax time and taking a rest.
 From now I am going to write a diary again.

+### 2016.
+09 29
+   * I'm concerning about How I am good at english.
+I have entered in github and used this site for Writing what i study.
+In additional, Most written things are about english.
+So I wanna know whether good or not to study english.
+I think I have to speak english to other foreigner but i didn't because I have no brave mind.
+I know just do it but I just think that's all.
+So I think that I have to change my mind about it.
+Yesterday I saw the video about mawin's presentation.
+One of the speak by him, He was doing about study english.
+He just go out side and just speak other people for foreigner.
+And I feel his challenge sprit.
+So I must change my attitude about that